nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ### Scraping 20 years of data

 Even though my scraper was pretty fast compared to the other solutions I knew of, it took me just over an hour to scrape all of the courses from 1999 to present.
-(I did all the scraping locally, and not on AWS because I only needed to scrape this data once and not every hour.)
+(I did all the scraping locally, and not on AWS, because I only needed to scrape this data once and not every hour.)
 I ended up scraping all the sections in batches over the period of a few days.

 ## What are you doing with this data?